 One that I am eager to try is Fuchsia magellanica, hardy fuchsia, if I can find one.
 I haven’t seen them in my local nurseries, so we will see.

 Abelia x grandiflora, glossy abelia, Zones 6-9.
 I inherited a number of these shrubs when I moved in 2016.
 They were vastly overgrown—almost 7’ tall--full of dead wood and leggy.
-I left them alone the first year and they bloomed and were good butterfly attractors.
+I left them alone the first year and they bloomed and were good butterfly attractants.
 But they needed to be rejuvenated, so I cut them back severely in late winter, and they responded beautifully.
-I love that they bloom for a long period in summer and into fall.
-‘Rose Creek’ is one of the newer cultivars that have been bred for a more compact size (about 2-3’ h.
-X 3-4’ w.) and denser habit.
-‘Mardi Gras’ is a pretty one with variegated foliage, pinkish new growth and reddish stems on compact plant.
+Mine grow in a shady area, they bloom well, but not as heavily as they would in full sun.
+I love that they bloom from summer until frost and are lightly scented.

 Abutilon x ‘Orange Hot Lava,’ hardy flowering maple, Zones 7b-10b.
 Though the common name is flowering maple due to its maple-like leaves, it is not a maple at all, but a member of the mallow family as the flowers will attest.
 They make great container plants for the summer, and if provided excellent drainage in winter, should return in spring in our temperate zones.
 Those in northern climes should treat these as summer annuals, or bring them in for the winter as houseplants.
 ‘Orange Hot Lava’ is a particularly colorful hybrid of A. megapotanicum with red-veined orange flowers emerging tissue-like from burgundy calyxes; and the show continues all summer into fall.
 Bees and hummingbirds go crazy over them.